 By Yi is meant the power of mind-eye-heart.
 Yi is the combined power of the following three forms of .mind".
 These three centres of consciousness combine and unite in such a way that the three forms of mind are bundled into one mind.

-To activate and increase chi even more, it is essential to open the mind, eyes and heart and to use intention.
+To activate and increase chi even more, it is essential to open the mind, eyes, and heart and to use intention.
 In the Tao exercises we achieve this by cultivating Yi.
 Yi in Chinese means intention, awareness, mind power and concentration.
 Yi controls and guides chi.
 With our mind we control our thought patterns.
 With our eyes we control the senses of sight, hearing, smell and taste.
-With our heart we control all the organs and the positive and negative emotions associated with them: Kindness and anger in the liver, joy and impatience in the heart, openness and worry in the spleen, courage and sadness in the lungs, and gentleness and fear in the kidneys.
+Our heart controls all the organs and the positive and negative emotions associated with them: Kindness and anger in the liver, joy, and impatience in the heart, openness, and worry in the spleen, courage, and sadness in the lungs, and gentleness and fear in the kidneys.

 All this is controlled by Yi.
 It is the power of mind-eye-heart fused with our intention.
 All good performance in our lives depends on the quality and effectiveness of our chi.
 When the consciousness of mind, eyes and heart combine into one, a precious alchemical mixture is created.

 The second form is that of feeling and awareness in the lower body.
 It has no direct access to the sense data from the eyes, ears, nose, or mouth.
 This mind acquires a special awareness from the sensitivity it gains through experience and training.
 These two forms of mind combine with the conscious mind of the heart.